floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-info-user-initiated.md

   `handleEvent` method is called with the `search` event.
 - The `handleEvent` method then updates the `context` with the search text, sets `loading` to `true`, and sends a `doSearch` info event to the `handleInfo` method.
-- The `handleInfo` method then performs the search asynchronously (i.e. _it doesn't block rendering from the `handleEvent`_).
+- The `handleInfo` method then performs the search asynchronously (i.e.,  _it doesn't block rendering from the `handleEvent`_).
 - When the search is completed `handleInfo` and updates the results in the context and sets `loading` to `false`.
   Updating the context causes the `render` method to be called again, which renders the search results.